judsonlmoore/judsonlmoore.com/_pages/happiness.md

 By following these philosophies, the result in your life is ***exponential happiness***.

 To learn more, read the posts below where I go into greater detail about each of these philosophies.
-If they touch you, then I invite you to take a deeper dive with my book, [*Exponential Happiness*](/book/).
+If they touch you, I invite you to dive deeper with my book, [*Exponential Happiness*](/book/).